-As shown in \cite{caprara2003models}, personnel scheduling problems, particularly when incorporating multiple and complex constraints, belong to the class of NP-hard problems, for which the computational time required to find an optimal solution grows exponentially with the instance size.
-Recent regulatory developments in Italy have affected school organization.
-In particular, a new reform has led to the consolidation of campuses and services, resulting in an increase in the average size of schools.
-This new institutional configuration has made the assignment of personnel to shifts and campuses even more complex, as it requires managing a greater number of constraints, locations, and schedules within an already highly structured regulatory framework.
+As shown in \cite{caprara2003models}, personnel scheduling problems, especially when subject to multiple and complex constraints, belong to the class of NP-hard problems.
+Consequently, the computational effort required to obtain optimal solutions grows exponentially with the size of the instance, and no algorithms are currently known that can solve large-scale instances of these problems in polynomial time.
+As a result, exact solution methods become impractical for large real-world applications.

-Traditionally, these problems have been approached with classical optimization methods, such as integer programming and heuristic or metaheuristic algorithms.
-While often effective, such approaches face increasing difficulties as the problem size and complexity grow.
-In this context, a new frontier represented by quantum computing has emerged, making significant progress both theoretically and experimentally.